Sigmmma/c20/src/content/h3/guides/map-making/level-creation/blender-level-modeling/blender-level-creation-additional-info/readme.md

 * riverworld_water_rough - The material name that will be used for the water on our level.
 * `'` - This is a material symbol that lets tool know we are intending for this surface to be used as a water surface.
 This will help satisfy the sealed world rules for this mesh.

+Once that is done go ahead and give the water plane four UV channels.
+The purpose of each UV channel are as follows.

+* UV_0 - Used by the visual part of our mesh for displaying the texture.
+* UV_1 - Used to mask the color of our water.
+Move your UV coordinates in the positive Y direction to make the water color more pronounced.
+* UV_2 - ???
+* UV_3 - ???

 This ends everything we need to create in our `structure` ASS file.
 We can export our current scene and move on the the `structure-design` ASS file in the physical section.

 ## Physical